 6. Sew Your Own Fall Jacket

 So Wesen’s Art shows us how to make your own Fall Jacket.
 With a snug collar and an optional hoodie.
 Great.
 Use your own design sense and copy her method of making it.
-I’d add fur to the collar instead, because well, that ‘s fashionable me… (wink). ( See 5 Trends to DIY during London Fashion Week)
+I’d replace the stars with faux fur fabric to the neck and wrist sections instead. ( See 5 Trends to DIY during London Fashion Week)

 By Wesens Art